BTC-Lab/Goat_Sheep_specific_regions/README.md

 ### Step 2:
 Align the unlabeled sample to the Goat reference genome (Tested on ARS1.2, Illumina, whole genome sequencing).
 ### Step 3:
 Check the coverage of the Sheep-specific regions in the Sheep-aligned file.
+The input bed file should be without a header.
+The output bed file contains four columns, the original three input columns with a fourth column presenting the average coverage in the region.
 ```
 sh calculate_coverage.sh sheep_specific_regions_selected.bed /path/to/aligned_to_Sheep_reference.bam
 ```
 ### Step 4:
 Check the coverage of the Goat-specific regions in the Goat-aligned file.
+The input bed file should be without a header.
+The output bed file contains four columns, the original three input columns with a fourth column presenting the average coverage in the region.
 ```
 sh calculate_coverage.sh goat_specific_regions_selected.bed /path/to/aligned_to_Goat_reference.bam
 ```